 About the program

-In the first stage of the Water, Country and Community Program, 17 agreements were extended for Aboriginal Water Officers and 13 funding agreements were executed for projects.
+Stage 1 of the Water, Country and Community Program invited existing Traditional Owner partners to submit an expression of interest for their water-related priorities.
+During 2021, 17 agreements were extended for Aboriginal Water Officers and 13 funding agreements were executed for projects.
 The proposed positions and projects have various outputs and outcomes as self-determined by Traditional Owner organisations, with a particular focus on enabling long-term water planning and strategies.
 Click on the names of the funding recipients below to learn more about their projects.

 Funded Self-determined Water Projects